Independent Directed Studies Policy

 - Student and teacher create a course plan that includes curricular competencies and overview.

-- Teacher will then send the form to administration for approval and course creation.
+- Teacher will then send the form to leadership for approval and course creation.

-- Administration will present the form to the Heads of School for approval.
+- Leadership will present the form to the Heads of School for approval.

 - Heads of School will approve, reject, or ask for revision of the IDS form.